Eyongtarh/Riders-Club-Project/README.md

     + [Compress JPEG](https://compressjpeg.com/) was used to compress JPEG images.
     + [IMGonline.com.ua](https://www.imgonline.com.ua/eng/resize-image.php) was used to resize images.
     + [FAVICON GENERATOR](https://favicon.io/) was used to generate the favicon.
+    + [Figma](https://www.figma.com/) was used to build website wireframes.
-    + [Bytes](https://ui.dev/amiresponsive?url=https://eyongtarh.github.io/Eyongtarh-Tennis-Club/" ) was used to test website wireframes.
+    + [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb/related?hl=en) was used to test website responsiveness.